Matt Simpson (Alabama politician): Mental health

 Simpson sponsored and passed legislation that funded and created the Baldwin County Mental Health Court, a diversionary court program that places people with mental illnesses into treatment programs in lieu of jail time and secured a $100,000 grant to hasten the program's implementation.
 He has also sponsored legislation that would cover the costs of treatment for Post Traumatic Stress Disorder for first responders.

 Public safety

 Simpson sponsored and passed legislation to create the Alabama State of Emergency Consumer Protection Act, which created the crime of aggravated home repair fraud.
 He also sponsored legislation that makes possessing a stolen firearm a Class C felony in Alabama and legislation that added enhanced sentences for people convicted of child sex abuse.

+Ethics reform

+In the 2024 Legislative Session, Simpson attempted to pass updates and reforms to clarify Alabama's ethics laws that directly effect more than 300,000 public officials and employees in the state.
+Simpson's bill passed the Alabama House with bipartisan support but failed to make it out of committee in the Alabama Senate.

+Death penalty

+In 2024, Simpson proposed a death penalty bill for child rapists, that could ultimately challenge the precedent of Kennedy v.
+Louisiana.
+The bill is similar to the laws passed in Florida and Tennessee.

+On February 5, 2025, the Alabama House Judiciary Committee approved the proposed legislation.
+On February 11, 2025, the Alabama House of Representatives passed the bill with an 86–5 vote, with nine abstentions.